Preprocessing module#

 - Parameters:

-.
-In other words, only downsampling is supported.data (pd.DataFrame) – Data to apply window average to.
+data (pandas.DataFrame) – Source data to apply window average to.
 Must have a monotonically increasing index named

 timestamp [ns]